robshakir/pyangbind/docs/serialisation.md

  dump(obj, filename, indent=<int>, filter=<bool>, skip_subtrees=<list>, mode="default")
  ```

   * `obj` - which is a PyangBind class instance that is to be dumped.
-It is expected to havea `get` method, hence be a list or a container.
+It is expected to have a `get` method, hence be a list or a container.
   * `filename` - the file to which the JSON should be written.
   * `indent` - the number of spaces to use to indent the JSON.
   * `filter` - analagous to the `filter` argument to a PyangBind class' `get` method (see the documentation relating to generic methods), which determines whether the entire tree, or just the changed elements are to be dumped.